 Shared Decision Making

 Parents will be involved in making school decisions, writing school plans, and assessing the effectiveness of school programs.
-They will also work with the school to plan Parent Involvment activities.
+They will also work with the school to plan Parent Involvement activities.
 Please contact the front office for more information on how to be a part of this important work.
 We need your ideas!!

 Home & School Partnership

 Our school has a variety of formal ways to develop the home/school partnership such as Back to School Night, Parent-Teacher Conferences, School Community Council (SCC), Family Math and Literacy Nights, Parent Teacher Association/Organization (PTA/PTO), school newsletters, and other such opportunities.
 Please know that we also value the informal yet important ways we work together through phone calls, emails, and visiting before and after school.
 We look forward to working with you this year!!
-Please download the Home/School Compact which describes the commitments we are making to you, to see your child succeed.
+Please download the Home/School Compact which describes the commitments we are making to you, to see your child succe

 We are so excited to tell you that our school made the progress on state testing that we needed to.
 The hard work of our students, teachers, parents, school personnel, and community members paid off to end last year successfully.